 Colonia del Sacramento is a delightful old town in Uruguay with a cobbled historic quarter and colonial Portuguese and Spanish buildings.
 While researching things to do in Buenos Aires, visiting Colonia del Sacramento in Uruguay came up as a popular activity.
-So we visited for the day, via ferry.
-There are ferries that go to Montevideo too but it is further away from Buenos Aires so one would need more time to go there.
+So we decided to visit the city for the day, via the ferry.
+There are ferries that go to Montevideo too but since it is further away from Buenos Aires so one would need more time to go there.

 It is advisable to compare prices online.
 After some research I found that there were three major operators, Colonia Express, Seacat and Buquebus.
 The latter two are part of the same company.
 The tickets are quite pricey but the earlier you book them, the cheaper they are.
 It is also necessary to buy the tickets beforehand as these ferries fill up pretty quickly.

 I bought my tickets about one week before travel and my first choice of ferry times was already sold out.
 I compared prices online with the help of Google Translate (as the website was in Spanish) and booked with Seacat, who were the cheapest.
 Cheapest didn't really equate to cheap though and I paid R4250 (approximately US$315) for the privilege of going to Uruguay with my family for a few hours.

 Seacat and Buquebus share a terminal and we arrived there about one hour before the ferry departure time, as it is necessary to go through immigration checks and get your passport stamped.
 We had a long wait on the Buenos Aires side as the ferry left late but the terminal was quite comfortable so it wasn’t too bad.

 When we arrived in Colonia, some of our fellow passengers booked guided tours.
 We decided to explore on our own and picked up a map from the information desk.
 Outside, we saw golf carts and hired one from the rental centre outside the port terminal at a cost of US$35 for 2 hours.